Parthipan-Natkunam/fuber/README.md

     "pinkFactor": 0
 }
 ```
+#### The root (/) API call to fetch all availble Cabs
+This is a ```GET``` type request
+The response for this request will be a server-side rendered HTML template showing available cabs with highlights for pink cabs.

 ### Assumptions made:
 1. The cab cannot be cancelled once it has started waiting for the client or the ride is started.